-Our teas are air freighted to Australia every 6-8 weeks and are thoroughly inspected upon arrival.
-Teas are only in transit for a matter of days, ensuring consistent freshness up to the moment the leaves land in your teapot.
+Our teas are regularly imported from our German supplier and are thoroughly inspected upon arrival to ensure consistent freshness up to the moment the leaves land in your teapot.
 We also endeavour to source our herbal tisanes from Australian suppliers, as well as carrying some teas that are 100% Australian grown.

 The exceptional conditions under which our teas are produced enhance the flavour and experience of enjoying a simple cup of tea; it is these virtues that are reflected in every sip.